solo-io/gloo/docs/content/reference/cli/glooctl_proxy_snapshot.md

 ### Options

 ```
   -h, --help          help for snapshot
+      --include-eds   include EDS in the config snapshot
 ```

 ### Options inherited from parent commands